 Who Should Read This Article About Song Writing Process?

-This article discusses the use of song writing phases to enhance the quality of your work and the speed that each work is created.
-It also provides tips on song writing process, observations and suggestions about writing key aspects of a song, information to help both nurture and focus your creativity, and help towards finishing more songs to a higher standard without losing the benefits your creativity has brought to the song.
+The Process Of Writing A Song discusses the use of songwriting phases to enhance the quality of your work and the speed that each work is created.
+It also provides tips on songwriting process, observations and suggestions about key aspects of writing a song, information to help both nurture and focus your creativity, and help towards finishing more songs to a higher standard without losing the benefits your creativity has brought to the song.

-There are many ways to write a song, almost as many ways as there are songwriters.
-Some song writers follow a formal or semi-formal process, but most songwriters tend to work in an random, ad hoc way.
+There are many ways of writing a song.
+Almost as many ways as there are songwriters.
+Some songwriters follow a formal or semi-formal process, but most songwriters tend to work in an random, ad hoc way.
 It probably comes as no surprise, but having such an unpredictable method of writing songs leads to less perdictable results, with more variation in the standard of the songs, and less songs being fit for purpose.
 While there is no correct way to write a great song, there are techniques that consistantly work, and using a process will increase the number of songs that you start that make it through to being finished songs, that you are proud to represent you to the rest of the world.

 There are many factors that contribute to the success of a song.
 Not everything is within the scope of the songwriter, but the foundation of a successful song, is the song itself.
 It is the one part of the process of taking a song from an idea to being a successful it song that is completely under the control of the songwriter.
 True, there are songs that achieve a degree of success due in the main part to marketing and hype, plus large numbers of fans for an existing artist performing that song, but such success tends to be short lived.
 There are always exceptions.